 The COVID-19 pandemic has affected almost all countries of the world, and resulted in border closures, production stoppages, workplace closures, movement controls and other measures imposed by the various governments.
-The Company operates in Singapore which has been affected by the spread of COVID-19 in 2022.
+The Company's significant operations are in Singapore and United Arab Emirates which have been affected by the spread of COVID-19 in 2022.